Mara Maru

-Mara Maru is a 1952 American noir action film starring Errol Flynn, Ruth Roman and Raymond Burr.
-Directed by Gordon Douglas, it was the last movie Flynn made for Warner Bros where he had started out in Hollywood in 1935.
+Mara Maru is a 1952 American action film noir directed by Gordon Douglas and starring Errol Flynn, Ruth Roman and Raymond Burr.
+It is Flynn's final film for Warner Bros.
+Pictures, the studio where he started in Hollywood in 1935.

-Flynn did go on to appear in a British film The Master of Ballantrae that was released by Warners, and return to make Too Much, Too Soon where he played his friend John Barrymore.

 Plot

-Gregory Mason (Errol Flynn) and Andy Callahan (Richard Webb) are partners in a post-World War II salvage business in Manila.
-Callahan is murdered after some drunken talk about sunken treasure.
-Mason is suspected by Lt.
-Zuenon of the local police, both because of Callahan's public threat to kill Mason made earlier that day in a bar and his intense jealousy over a relationship Mason had had with Callahan's wife, Stella (Ruth Roman), before the couple were married.
-Stella had remained in love with Mason, but he had respected the union.
+Gregory Mason and Andy Callahan are partners in a salvage business in Manila.
+After Callahan is murdered, Mason is suspected by Lt.
+Zuenon of the police, as Callahan had threatened to kill Mason earlier that day in a bar and had harbored intense jealousy over a previous relationship between Mason and Callahan's wife Stella before their marriage.
+Although Stella had remained in love with Mason, they were not involved after the marriage.

-Mason is arrested but released after Steven Ranier (Paul Picerni), a private investigator who had been working for Callahan, comes forward and clears him, saying he witnessed Callahan's murder.
-Mason hires him, both for protection from whoever had killed Callahan and help finding his partner's killer.

-Ranier introduces Mason to Brock Benedict (Raymond Burr), a prosperous local tropical fish dealer who wants Mason to find and recover a reputed million dollars' worth of diamonds that had gone down off the Philippine coast during the War.
-Benedict has discovered it had been aboard a PT boat Mason had commanded, with Callahan serving as his executive officer.
-Benedict offers to split the proceeds equally with Mason and Stella, whom Benedict is romantically pursuing.
+Mason is arrested but released after Steven Ranier, a private investigator who had been working for Callahan, clears him, professing that he had witnessed Callahan's murder.
+Mason hires Ranier to protect him from and find Callahan's murderer.
+Ranier introduces Mason to Brock Benedict, a prosperous tropical fish dealer who wants Mason to find and recover diamonds valued at one million dollars that had sunk near the Philippine coast during World War II.
+Benedict knows that the diamonds had been aboard a PT boat that Mason had commanded, with Callahan serving as his executive officer.
+Benedict offers to split the proceeds equally with Mason and Stella, whom Benedict is pursuing romantically.

-Benedict outfits an oceangoing craft suitable for salvage work, the "Mara Maru", persuading Mason to join him.
-Both Ranier and Stella come along, with Stella appearing to be playing both sides against the middle until she discovers Benedict is planning to kill Mason as soon as the treasure is found.
-Still carrying a torch, she tells Mason and begs him again to give up the expedition and return with her to a normal life in the United States; once again he opts for money, pursued at any cost.
+Benedict outfits a craft suitable for salvage work, the Mara Maru, persuading Mason to join him.
+Ranier and Stella accompany him, but Stella appears to be playing both sides against the middle until she discovers that Benedict is planning to kill Mason as soon as the treasure is found.
+She informs Mason and begs him to abandon the expedition and return with her to a normal life in the United States, but he again he opts for the pursuit of money.